Lower Merion Township, Pennsylvania: Public schools

 Pupils living in the Lower Merion Township attend schools in the Lower Merion School District unless they go to a private school.
 The educational roots of the township stretch back to the Lower Merion Academy, one of the first public schools in the country.

-There are six elementary schools, three middle schools, and two high schools (Lower Merion and Harriton High Schools).
+There are six elementary schools, three middle schools, and two high schools, Lower Merion and Harriton High School.
 Students are split between schools depending on location of residence.

-Notable graduates

-Basketball star Kobe Bryant attended Lower Merion High School.
-He led the Aces to the state championship in 1996.
-Producer Marshall Herskovitz was also once a student at Lower Merion High School.
-Author Lisa Scottoline graduated from Lower Merion High School.
-Ronald Reagan's first secretary of state, Alexander Haig, graduated from Lower Merion High School, as did Robert Fagles.
-Lawrence Summers, the former president of Harvard University and the 71st Secretary of the Treasury, graduated from Harriton High School.

-Actor David Boreanaz attended Rosemont School of the Holy Child in the Rosemont section of Lower Merion Township.
-His father, Dave Roberts, is a weatherman for WPVI-TV's Action News in Philadelphia, Pennsylvania.

 Private schools

 Rosemont School of the Holy Child, located in Rosemont and in Lower Merion Township, is affiliated with but not governed by the Roman Catholic Archdiocese of Philadelphia.
 The school is adjacent to Rosemont College.

-Other private schools in the area include The Shipley School, The Baldwin School, Waldron Mercy Academy, The Haverford School, The Agnes Irwin School, Friends Central School, French International School of Philadelphia, Kohelet Yeshiva High School, The Mesivta High School, Caskey Torah Academy, and other schools outside the area.
+Other private schools in the township include The Shipley School, The Baldwin School, Waldron Mercy Academy, The Haverford School, Friends Central School, French International School of Philadelphia, Kohelet Yeshiva High School, The Mesivta High School, and Caskey Torah Academy.